GandalfGrey123/py-chat-room/README.md

 py-chat-room has a simple username login / creation which also includes user inbox emailing system

-> scroll to the bottom for a video demo of the program
+Demo --> * Scroll to the bottom for a video link demo of this program *

+Code snippet - main essential code

 ```python
 def run_server(port):